ShellRechargeSolutionsEU/ocpp/README.md

 The library is designed with versatility in mind.
 OCPP comes in 4 versions (1.2, 1.5, 1.6 and 2.0), two transport variants (SOAP/XML aka OCPP-S and WebSocket/JSON aka OCPP-J), and two roles ("Charge Point" and "Central System").
-This library will help you with 1.2 and 1.5 over SOAP, and with 1.5 and 1.6 over JSON.
+This library will help you with 1.5 and 1.6 over JSON.
+For 1.2 and 1.5 over SOAP, there is [a separate library by NewMotion](https://github.com/NewMotion/ocpp-soap) that depends on this one.

 Version 1.2 with WebSocket/JSON and version 1.6 with SOAP/XML are not possible.
 Also there is no support for OCPP 2.0 yet.